fmhy/edit/.github/CONTRIBUTING.md

 #### Local Instance

-Making changes on a local repository requires a basic understanding of Git.
+Making changes on a local repository may require a basic understanding of Git.
 You can find learning resources [here](/edupiracyguide#developer-learning).

 More info on manual setup can be found [here](/other/selfhosting).